 The Company's operations as they relate to food, specifically inventory levels, sales volume and product mix, are impacted to some degree by certain holiday periods in the year.

 Foreign Operations

+The Company has certain foreign operations.
 The Company's foreign operations are limited to a produce sourcing operation and residential real estate partnerships based in the United States.